Michael Kors, now Capri Holdings, completes Versace deal

 Michael Kors Holdings, like its counterparts in France, has charged aggressively into the upper echelons of luxury fashion hoping to pump up sales.
 Kering snapped up Gucci, Bottega Veneta and Pomelato and LVMH bought Bulgari and Loro Piana.

-Michael Kors remains the chief creative director at Capri Holdings Ltd., with $8 billion in projected annual sales.
+Capri Holdings Ltd. is projecting $8 billion in annual sales, with most of that coming from Michael Kors.
 Starting Wednesday, its New York Stock Exchange ticker symbol will be CPRI.

+Gianni Versace founded Versace in 1978.
+The family-run business was thrown into chaos with Versace's murder 21 years ago.
+His sister, Donatella Versace, will continue with the company, holding the position of creative director.

+Michael Kors, who founded the company under his name, also remains as creative director of that wing of the company.